 Peacock Lane, Portland

-The last night to see the famous dazzling lights on Peacock Lane is New Year’s Even, and it’s open until midnight.
+The last night to see the famous dazzling lights on Peacock Lane is New Year’s Eve, and it’s open until midnight.
 It makes a fun family-friendly option for enjoying the last day of the year with lots of old-fashioned holiday spirit.
 The homes are adorned with not only an impressive array of sparkling lights, but nativity scenes, rotating Christmas trees and incredibly life-like replicas of Santa and Frosty.

 New Year’s at The Coeur d’ Alene Resort, Coeur d’Alene

-Choose this beautiful lakeside city to celebrate 2017 and the coming year, and you’ll have lots of great options, from a masquerade ball, dessert cruise and party cruise to a spectacular fireworks show.
+Choose this beautiful lakeside city to celebrate the coming year, and you’ll have lots of great options, from a masquerade ball, dessert cruise and party cruise to a spectacular fireworks show.
 The resort hosts the Rock the boat New Year’s Eve party with live DJ, dancing, ice luge, champagne and a great view of the fireworks, and The Resort Convention Center will be putting on one of the biggest New Year’s Eve parties in the region.
 It includes a buffet dinner, live entertainment, costume contest, Facebook photo contest, prizes and a New Year’s Champagne Toast at Midnight.

 Boise’s Annual Potato Drop